-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following new accounting pronouncements effective as at January 1, 2021.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2022.
 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Adoption of these new pronouncements did not have an impact on the Group's consolidated financial statements unless otherwise indicated.
+Unless otherwise indicated, adoption of these new standards did not have an impact on the consolidated financial statements of the Group.